fluid-project/infusion-docs/src/documents/APIChangesFrom4_0To4_5_0.md

 ### Preferences Framework / UI Options (UIO)

+#### Style Influence from Hosting Site

+In Infusion 4.5.0, UI Options is no longer displayed in a separate iframe.
+It's now rendered as a section in the current page.
+This change make it possible that the style of the hosting site may affect the style of UI Options.
+The solution is to use [CSS specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) to override the css from the hosting site on affected elements in UI Options.

 #### Template Changes

 Remove the css selector `flc-prefsEditor-iframe` from the UI Options template.